Matson (MATX)

 Matthew J. Cox, Chairman and Chief Executive Officer

-Matthew J. Cox was appointed Chairman of the Board of Matson, Inc. in April 2017 and has served as Chief Executive Officer since 2012.
-He oversees the entire Matson organization, including Matson Navigation Company, Matson Logistics, and Matson Terminals.
-Mr. Cox joined Matson in June 2001 as Senior Vice President and Chief Financial Officer, becoming Executive Vice President and Chief Operating Officer in 2005, and President in 2008.
-Prior to joining Matson, he accumulated 15 years of experience in the transportation industry, holding executive posts at Distribution Dynamics, Inc. from 1999 to 2001, and various financial and operational positions at American President Lines, Ltd. (APL) from 1987 to 1999.
-He also had a key role in the startup of Matson’s China – Long Beach Express in 2006.
-Matson was spun off from its parent company, Alexander & Baldwin, in 2012, becoming a separately listed NYSE company under his leadership.
-His accomplishments also include overseeing the acquisitions of Span Alaska and Horizon Lines, Inc.
+Matthew J. Cox was appointed Chairman of the Board of Matson, Inc. in April 2017, having served as Chief Executive Officer since 2012.
+He oversees the entire Matson organization.
+Cox joined Matson in June 2001 as Senior Vice President and Chief Financial Officer.
+Prior to Matson, he accumulated 15 years of experience in the transportation industry, including executive posts at Distribution Dynamics, Inc., a provider of outsourced logistics, inventory management, and integrated information systems, from 1999 to 2001.
+He also held positions of increasing responsibility at American President Lines, Ltd. (APL) from 1987 to 1999.

 Joel M. Wine, Executive Vice President and Chief Financial Officer

-Joel M. Wine was appointed Executive Vice President and Chief Financial Officer of Matson in February 2021, having served as Matson's Chief Financial Officer since 2012.
-He is responsible for all financial matters, including accounting, financial reporting, treasury, investor relations, corporate development, mergers and acquisitions, and information technology.
-Mr. Wine joined Alexander & Baldwin in September 2011 as Senior Vice President, Chief Financial Officer, and Treasurer after 14 years at Goldman Sachs, where he was a managing director in investment banking.
-His key accomplishments at Matson include handling the company's separation from its parent company in 2012 and the acquisitions of Span Alaska and Horizon Lines, Inc.
+Joel M. Wine was appointed Executive Vice President and Chief Financial Officer of Matson in February 2021, and has served as Matson's Chief Financial Officer since 2012.
+He oversees all financial matters, corporate development, mergers and acquisitions, and information technology.
+His accomplishments include the separation of Matson from its parent company in 2012, and the acquisitions of Span Alaska and Horizon Lines, Inc. Wine joined Alexander & Baldwin (Matson's former parent company) in September 2011 as Senior Vice President, Chief Financial Officer, and Treasurer.
+Before joining Alexander & Baldwin, he spent 14 years at Goldman Sachs, where he was a Managing Director in investment banking, providing strategic and financial advice to various companies, including Alexander & Baldwin for nine years.

 Peter T. Heilmann, Executive Vice President, Chief Administrative Officer and General Counsel

 Peter T. Heilmann was named Executive Vice President, Chief Administrative Officer, and General Counsel of Matson in February 2021.
 He oversees all of Matson's legal, legislative, and human resources activities.
-Mr. Heilmann joined Matson in 2012 as Vice President and Deputy General Counsel and was promoted to Senior Vice President and Chief Legal Officer in 2014, with his role expanding to include the chief administrative officer function in 2017.
-His accomplishments include managing the separation from Alexander & Baldwin and Matson's transition to a publicly-traded company, as well as the acquisitions of Horizon Lines' Alaska and Span Alaska.
-Before Matson, he had 20 years of legal experience in private practice, including over a decade as a partner at Gibson, Dunn & Crutcher LLP.
+His accomplishments include handling the separation from Alexander & Baldwin and Matson's transition to a publicly-traded company, as well as the acquisitions of Horizon Lines' Alaska and Span Alaska.
+Heilmann joined Matson in 2012 as Vice President and Deputy General Counsel.
+Prior to Matson, he had 20 years of legal experience in private practice, including over 10 years as a partner of Gibson, Dunn & Crutcher LLP, where he extensively represented public and private companies in mergers and acquisitions, joint ventures, and strategic investments.

 John P. Lauer, Executive Vice President and Chief Commercial Officer

-John P. Lauer was named Executive Vice President and Chief Commercial Officer of Matson in February 2021, and has served as an officer of Matson since March 2012.
-In this position, he is responsible for sales, marketing, customer service, pricing, government services, and the China office.
-Mr. Lauer joined Matson in 2007 as Director, Transpacific Services, and has over 30 years of experience in the maritime industry.
-He was named Vice President, Transpacific Services, in 2012 and Senior Vice President, Ocean Services, in 2015.
+John P. Lauer was named Executive Vice President and Chief Commercial Officer of Matson in February 2021 and has served as an officer of Matson since March 2012.
+He is responsible for sales, marketing, customer service, pricing, government services, and the China office network for the ocean transportation division.
+Lauer has over 30 years of experience in the maritime industry, having joined Matson in 2007 as Director, Transpacific Services.

 AI Analysis | Feedback